jayunit100/k8sprototypes/capv_recovery/README.md

 2020-04-03T02:34:23.204787893Z stderr F 2020-04-03 02:34:23.204673 I | rafthttp: established a TCP streaming connection with peer 79ceb8ebb7348937 (stream Message reader)
 2020-04-03T02:34:23.205015654Z stderr F 2020-04-03 02:34:23.204934 I | rafthttp: established a TCP streaming connection with peer 79ceb8ebb7348937 (stream MsgApp v2 reader)
 ```

+# Capv will eventually self heal

+In these examples for speed I manually turned off VMs, but CAPv
+Did the hard work of noticing things were wrong and fixing them for
+Me under the hood.

 Note that turning on and off a machine as well as deleting a machine both are recoverable in the same way for CAPI clusters.